 2013 Toyota Venza Interior

 The interior of the 2013 Toyota Venza gets mixed reviews.
 Most reviewers say the fit and finish in the Venza is appropriate for its price bracket and class.
 One reviewer says that some of the trim on the base model is strange, and some say that the overall interior is not class-leading.
 Most critics like the Venza’s ability to handle cargo.
-However, critics disagree about the Venza's front-seat comfort and ease use of the available Entune infotainment system.
+However, critics disagree about the Venza's front-seat comfort, and whether or not the available Entune infotainment system is easy to use.

 - "The cabin has seen a significant refresh for 2013, with fresh, attractive materials that fit our testers lofty, nearly $36K price of entry.
 The dash materials are attractive and soft to the touch, while the various driver interfaces look and feel good.
 The piping on the leather seats gives an added feeling of quality, as well." -- Winding Road